Which Of The Following Statements About Capital Structure Are Correct

 Conclusion

-The theories of capital structure—M&M’s Modigliani-Miller framework, the trade-off theory, and the pecking order theory—collectively provide a nuanced understanding of how firms work through financing decisions in practice.
+The theories of capital structure—M&M’s Modigliani-Miller framework, the trade-off theory, and the pecking order theory—collectively provide a nuanced understanding of how firms manage financing decisions in practice.
 While M&M’s theorem offers a foundational perspective by demonstrating that capital structure is irrelevant under ideal conditions, real-world complexities such as taxes, financial risk, and information asymmetry render these assumptions impractical.
 The trade-off theory highlights the strategic balance firms must strike between leveraging tax shields and mitigating bankruptcy risks, emphasizing that optimal capital structure is not static but context-dependent.
 Meanwhile, the pecking order theory underscores how information asymmetry shapes financing priorities, explaining why firms often favor internal funds or debt over equity to minimize costs and signaling issues.

 , as it may indicate that the firm believes its stock is overvalued.